Althoff sophomore ends Crusaders’ victory drought with girls 400-meter state title

 The top seed in the Class 1A 400 meters, Parks wanted to do her best, win a state title and, in the process, become Althoff’s first girls state track champion in 27 years.
 It took Parks a little more than 58 seconds to accomplish all three of those goals at O’Brien Stadium.

-Taking the lead early, Parks fought off a strong head wind in the final 150 meters to hold off a strong field and become the Crusaders’ first state girls track champion since 1992.
+Taking the lead early, Parks fought off a strong head wind in the final 150 meters to hold off a strong field.

 “I just wanted to do my best.
 I knew that the way the wind was blowing that it was important that I get out to a quick start and then have enough of lead coming down to the straightaway,’’ Parks said.
 “To be able to win the first state championship in Althoff girls track in 27 years is an amazing feeling.
 I’ve worked very hard for this.’’